danieleascione/krusta/ideas.md

 This is a more advanced approach, inspired by Chroma's `wal3`, that uses a new S3 feature to build concurrent data structures directly on object storage. **This approach is considered a future research area and is not part of the initial MVP.**

 -   **How it works**: It uses S3's `If-None-Match` and `If-Match` conditional write features to perform atomic, lock-free operations.
-    -   The object guarded by `If-Match` would be the **manifest "head" object** for a partition.
+    -   The object guarded by `If-Match` would be the **manifest "head" object** for an internal shard.
 An agent would read this manifest, get its ETag, create a new log segment, and then try to overwrite the manifest with a new version (pointing to the new segment) using the ETag as a precondition.
     -   This effectively creates a compare-and-swap (CAS) loop on the S3 object.

 -   **Challenges & Open Questions**: